ocean-tracking-network/node-manager-training/_episodes/10_Database fix notebooks.md

 ![Example 4 Success Message](../fig/nmt_dbfix_ex4_fig5.png)

-If you have a gitlab token authorization associated with your kdbx, as mentioned above, the notebook will automatically add the updates and success message in a comment to the created Gitlab ticket.
+If you have a gitlab token authorization associated with your kdbx, as mentioned above, the notebook will automatically comment the updates and success message in the created Gitlab ticket.
 Otherwise, it will tell you to copy and paste the update list and success message.